This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The California cerebral palsy lawsuit filing process can be confusing, but it can also lead to winning justice for your child.
-If you believe that medical malpractice caused or contributed to your child’s disabilities, you have a right to seek justice and attempt to recover damages from those responsible.
-You can benefit from the guidance and knowledge of a lawyer experienced in helping people with disabilities and medical malpractice cases.
+The California cerebral palsy lawsuit filing process can be confusing.
+It can also lead to winning justice for your child.
+If you believe that medical malpractice caused or contributed to your child’s disabilities, seek the guidance and knowledge of a lawyer experienced in helping people with disabilities and medical malpractice cases.

 Do I Need a Lawyer for the Cerebral Palsy Lawsuit Filing Process?